Rajendra II: Family

 A number of his relatives are known to us from a record of his from the fourth year of his reign.
 These are a paternal uncle, four younger brothers, six sons and two grandsons.
 One of these younger brothers was Virarajendra Chola on whom he conferred the title Karikala solan.
 Other titles conferred on the members of the royal family by the king include Chola-Pandyan, Chola-Gangan, Chola-Ayodhyarajan and Chola-Kanyakubjan.
 According to historian Nilakanta Sastri, these titles denoted the provinces that were administered by these Chola princes.

 Conquests

 Rajendra-II like his predecessors already had control of the Pandyan kingdom.
 After vanquishing the Chalukya Someshvara I, he undertook a further expedition to the Kalinga Kingdom as well as to Ilangai (Sri Lanka) whose king Manabharanan was aided by the Kalinga King Vira Salamegha.
 He also had under his control other provinces such as Ayodhya, Kanyakubja, Rattapadi, Kadaram.

-An inscription in the 10th year of the reign of Rajendra Chola II is found on a Menhir in Meppara near Rajkumari, idukki, Kerala.
+An inscription in the 10th year of the reign of Rajendra Chola II is found on a menhir in Meppara near Rajkumari, Idukki District, Kerala.
 The inscription is highly damaged.
-The name of the King is said to be Rajendra and the prasasti of the King mentions Irattappadi ezharai and the battle with Ahavamalla on the banks of "Periyar" ie the river Thungabhadra.
+The name of the king is said to be Rajendra and the prasasti of the king mentions Irattappadi Ezharai and the battle with Ahavamalla on the banks of "Periyar" i.e. the river Thungabhadra (Mepara Inscription).